Gulf Savannah Wanderer

 Karumba - Normanton

-Explorers Burke and Wills came through this part of Queensland while surveying the gulf.
-Campsite 119 was their most northerly post.
-They didn’t make it to Mutton Hole Wetlands Regional Park, but you will, with time for croc- and bird-watching.
+The Far North Queensland touring outback is beautiful.
+But 160+ years ago it was also harsh.
+Explorers Burke and Wills came through this part of the world while surveying the gulf.
+Campsite 119 was their most northerly post during their 1861 expedition.
+They didn’t make it to Mutton Hole Wetlands Regional Park, but you will, with time for croc- and bird-watching in this part of the largest continuous wetland in northern Queensland.

 Gulfland Motel